dnsimple/dnsimple-support/content/articles/whois-privacy.markdown

     ![Purchase WHOIS Privacy](/files/whoisprivacy-purchase-page.png)

     <info>
     The whois privacy price will be held on your card immediately.
     Your card will be charged once the whois privacy is enabled.
-    Should anything go wrong enabling whois privacy for your domain, funds will be released.
+    If whois privacy cannot be enabled on your domain, funds will be released.
     </info>

 </div>